thradams/conio/README.md

 # Conio.h for windows and linux

-This library implements (parts) the of old Turbo C conio.h See header file for suported functions.
+This library implements (parts) the of old Turbo C conio.h

+See header file for suported functions.

-Help wanted for linux!
+Help wanted for linux! (thanks comp lang c)

-## How to try the orignal samples?
+## How to try the original samples?

 Turbo C online
 https://www.naclbox.com/gallery/turboc